RoboLecturer/RoboLecturer-Code/LinuxSetup.md

 ## 2. Windows Subsystem Linux (WSL)
 ### 2.1.
 Installing WSL

-2.Install WSL by running this command in Windows Powershell (administrator):
+1. Install WSL by running this command in Windows Powershell (administrator):
 ```
 wsl --install
 ```
-3. Install Ubuntu 20.04 from the app store and open it.
+2. Install Ubuntu 20.04 from the app store and open it.
-4. Downgrade the WSL version to WSL1 by running this command in Windows Powershell (administrator):
+3. Downgrade the WSL version to WSL1 by running this command in Windows Powershell (administrator):
 ```
 # after starting Ubuntu at least once
 wsl --set-version Ubuntu-20.04 1